The Monterey Jazz Festival is the longest continuously-running jazz festival in the world.

 Under the leadership of Tim Jackson (General Manager 1992-2010), the Festival widened its musical scope with expanded grounds performances; published books for the 40th and 50th anniversaries in 1997 and 2007; began an extensive restoration and digitization of the Festival’s fifty-year audio archive collection housed at Stanford University; and established Monterey Jazz Festival Records (in partnership with Concord Records).
 MJF Records won a GRAMMY in 2009 for the release Live at the 2007 Monterey Jazz Festival by the MJF/50 All-Stars, which featured Terence Blanchard James Moody, Nnenna Freelon, and Benny Green.
 This group toured the United States in 2008, performing for 44,000 fans in 52 cities.
 In 2010, another All-Star group featuring Kenny Barron, Regina Carter, Kurt Elling and Russell Malone, toured 33 cities in the United States, performing for over 26,000 fans.

-In 2013, the Monterey Jazz Festival on Tour 55th Anniversary Celebration, featuring vocalist Dee Dee Bridgewater, bassist and musical director Christian McBride, pianist Benny Green, drummer Lewis Nash, saxophonist Chris Potter, and trumpeter Ambrose Akinmusire, will perform 45 dates beginning on January 10 in Santa Cruz, California, and will make stops in 40 cities in 23 States across the United States, Canada, and Washington D.C. through late April.
-The 2013 tour takes place in two legs, from January 10 – February 3, and March 20 – April 28.
+In 2013, the Monterey Jazz Festival on Tour 55th Anniversary Celebration, featuring vocalist Dee Dee Bridgewater, bassist and musical director Christian McBride, pianist Benny Green, drummer Lewis Nash, saxophonist Chris Potter, and trumpeter Ambrose Akinmusire, performed 45 dates, making stops in 40 cities in 23 States across the United States, Canada, and Washington D.C. through late April.
+The 2013 tour took place in two legs, from January 10 – February 3, and March 20 – April 30.

 In 2011, Chris Doss became the Managing Director of the Festival, and Tim Jackson became the Artistic Director.